astro-abhishek/POSYDON_Guide_for_HiPerGator/Tutorials/how_to_run_binary_population.md

 primary_mass_scheme = 'Kroupa2001'  # Initial mass function for primary stars
 ```

-The params.ini file in the above directory is for a binary population at solar metallicity.
-You can change the metallicity as well to get a population synthesis run at a different metallicity.
+The `params.ini` file in the template directory is configured for a binary population at solar metallicity.
+You can modify the `metallicity` parameter as well to synthesize a population at a different metallicity.

-## 2. SLURM Submission Script
+## 2. SLURM submission script

-Once you're done with configuring your population synthesis run, take a look at the submission scripts that have been provided:
+Once you're done with configuring your population synthesis run, take a look at the submission scripts that have been provided within the template directory:

 ```
 #SBATCH --account=jeffrey.andrews